atet/godot/README.md

 ## 4. VSCode

-Though you can use the Script Editor from within Godot with C#, it will not support Intellisense like VSCode will when properly set up; belive me when I say you're going to want that.
+Though you can use the Script Editor from within Godot with C#, it will not support Intellisense like VSCode can; *believe me when I say you're going to want that*.

-There will be a configurations on VSCode that only needs to be enabled once and a specific way to open your projects if you've closed them to ensure proper C# support.
+There will be a configurations in VSCode that only needs to be enabled once and a specific way to open your projects if you've closed them to ensure proper C# Intellisense support.

 ### Do This Once